olincollege/Project1_Erhardt1/README.md

 ## Requirements Before Running
 To run all of the functions you must have:
 1. Install the kaggle API (https://github.com/Kaggle/kaggle-api) and create an API Token.
 Place the file in the location ~/.kaggle/kaggle.json.
 This is used to obtain the data (https://www.kaggle.com/nasa/astronaut-yearbook).
-2. Download the zipfile module to unzip the data.
+2. Install the zipfile module to unzip the data.
-3. Download the matplotlib.puplot, pandas, itertools, math, and numpy modules.
+3. Install the matplotlib.puplot, pandas, itertools, math, and numpy modules.
 These are used to create the visualizations.

 ## Sources